 - In order to purchase a Medicare Supplement Insurance plan, you must first be enrolled in Medicare Part A and Part B.

 - Medicare Supplement Insurance plans carry a monthly premium that must be paid separately from any Medicare premiums.

 - Medicare Supplement Insurance plans are standardized across the country, but premiums vary depending on the state and the insurance carrier.

 - You can not be enrolled in a Medicare Advantage Plan and a Medigap policy.

 What Coverage do Medicare Supplement Plans Offer?

-The specific coverage that Medicare Supplement plans offer vary based on the plan you purchase.
-Medicare.gov offers an in-depth look at the precise coverage of each plan, but in general, Medigap policies will either fully cover, partially cover, or not cover the following services and supplies:
+The specific coverage that Medicare Supplement plans offer varies based on the plan you purchase.
+Medicare.gov offers an in-depth look at the precise coverage of each plan.
+In general, Medigap policies will either fully cover, partially cover, or not cover the following services and supplies:

 - Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up

 - Part A hospice care coinsurance or copayment

 - Out-of-pocket limit